Hybrot

 A hybrot (short for "hybrid robot") is a cybernetic organism in the form of a robot controlled by a computer consisting of both electronic and biological elements.
 The biological elements are typically rat neurons connected to a computer chip.
+More broadly, they are robots created with a hybrid of mechatronics fused with biological or organic structures to create non-traditional robots.
+Unlike conventional robots, which rely solely on digital computation, hybrots are controlled by networks of living neurons cultured in vitro, forming a closed-loop system between the biological controller and the robotic body.